Followers

 The Aftermath

-The French won this battle (usually called the Battle of the Monongahela) and suffered 40 casualties - less than 10 percent.
-The British suffered almost 900 - more than 60 percent.
-Braddock himself succumbed to his wounds on 13 July.
-The next day, Washington buried him under the road near the head of the column.
-The site for his burial was chosen to prevent the French and Indians from desecrating his grave.
-The outnumbered French did not follow up with a pursuit of the British and the Indians began looting and scalping.
-These two factors saved the column form further destruction.
-Hope of a quick British offensive towards the Ohio was decisively crushed on the road of destruction.
-They would not be revived until three years later, ironically, by use of the northern approach and what became Forbes Road.
+The French won this battle, commonly referred to as the Battle of the Monongahela, and suffered 40 casualties, which was less than 10 percent.
+The British, on the other hand, suffered almost 900 casualties, accounting for more than 60 percent of their forces.
+Braddock himself succumbed to his wounds on July 13.
+The following day, Washington buried him under the road near the head of the column.
+The location for his burial was selected to prevent the French and Indians from desecrating his grave.
+Despite being outnumbered, the French did not pursue the British, while the Indians began looting and scalping.
+These two factors helped save the column from further destruction.
+Hopes for a quick British offensive toward the Ohio were decisively crushed on this path of devastation.
+Such hopes would not be rekindled until three years later, ironically through the use of the northern approach, which became known as Forbes Road.